renrutoet/consumer-rights-task/README.md

 1. Navigate into the `dlp-cms` directory
 2. Run `npm i` if packages have not already been installed
-3. create an `.env` from the `.env.example` - no value need to be changed
+3. create an `.env` from the `.env.example` - no values need to be changed
 4. run `npm run develop`
 5. navigate to `http://localhost:1337/admin`
 6. Fill in the form to create an admin account - this does not create an account with strapi and is only used locally